C6appybara/BadApples/README.md

 The project is not complete yet.
 The end goal is to implement a keylogging feature as well, and possibly more features later on.

+# How It Works
+`BadApples` is the installer basically.
+This will write the Payload to the temp directory, and will add a registry key **'Load'**, with the path to the payload in the temp dir, to the registry path `Software\\Microsoft\\Windows NT\\CurrentVersion\\Windows` for persistance.

+`Payload` takes the screenshot of the users desktop and will then send the screenshot to a remote server via wininet.
+This is done in a loop that is customisable in the `common.h` header file in `BadApples\common.h`.

+`GoodApples` will uninstall the program by terminating the running payload process, removing it from temp, and removing the persistance registry key.

 # Current features
   - Capture desktop snapshot and send to remote server via `Wininet`.